Webhikers-Docs/nuxt-bootstrap-doc/README.md

 }
 ```

 Make sure to declare `assets/styles/_variables.scss` **before** you declare `bootstrap/scss/_functions.scss`.
-This will enable you to overwrite bootstrap scss variables.
+This will enable you to overwrite `Bootstrap` scss variables.

-Now that you've included your own scss variables and bootstrap scss ressources in the `styleRessources` module, you made them available globally, which means that they're automatically also included in `assets/styles/global.scss`.
+Now that you've included your own scss variables and `Bootstrap` scss ressources in the `styleRessources` module, you made them available globally, which means that they're automatically also included in `assets/styles/global.scss`.

 ## 6. Congrats, you're done!! :D

-Now you can simply use scss variables and mixins in your vue components, without extra import statements and most importantly: You are preventing your app from importing the bootstrap core several times!
+Now you can simply use scss variables and mixins in your vue components, without extra import statements and most importantly: You are preventing your app from importing the `Bootstrap` core several times!

 In your `component.vue`